HomeAccount PayableInvoice Management: The Types + How to Master It

 The data is then validated and matched with purchase orders or contracts using automated workflows.
 Automated approval workflows can be configured based on your organization’s approval matrixes.
 This will ensure that invoices are routed to the right approvers based on predefined rules and hierarchy, accelerating approval processes.

-Accounts payable audit trail
+invoice management audit trail

 No more tedious approval process!
 Set up custom approval workflows, assign multi-level approvers, and tag the right policy to the right budget